Help and Advice, with Solutions for drug testing

 |Opiates||1-3 days||24-36 hours|

 |Tricyclic Anti-Depressants||5-7 days||N/A|

 ○ Why are cut-off levels on a drug screen different to lab cut-off levels?

 After consuming a drug, the body metabolizes the parent drug into another substance.
 A drug screen is designed to detect these metabolites by analyzing human urine.
-Back in the seventies, the government established levels which determined whether the result was positive or negative.
+Back in the seventies, the government established levels that determined whether the result was positive or negative.
 These are called cut-off levels.
 Laboratory analysis is designed to detect only one primary breakdown product compared to a drug screen; therefore, the minimum amount needed to be present in the urine is generally lower. (see chart below)

 |Drug||Identifier||Test cut-off||Lab cut-off|

 |Amphetamines||AMP||1000 ng/mL||500 ng/mL|